The National Survey on Health and Disability (NSHD)

 Kelsey Shinnick-Goddard, Project Coordinator--ksg@ku.edu

-Funded by the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR, #90IFRE0050)
+Funded by the National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR, #90IFRE0050 and #90IFRE0089)